Discover more from Tech World With Milan Newsletter

 For most people, the challenge is finding out what they should learn and where they should invest their time.
 Microsoft has already prepared certification exams to guide you through a particular skill or learn something.

-For people 𝘀𝘁𝗮𝗿𝘁𝗶𝗻𝗴 𝗹𝗲𝗮𝗿𝗻𝗶𝗻𝗴 Microsoft Azure, I recommend looking at the AZ-900 Microsoft Azure Fundamentals exam.
-It provides an excellent overview of cloud concepts, Azure services, workloads, security, and privacy in Azure, as well as pricing and support.
+For people starting to learn Microsoft Azure, I recommend the AZ-900 Microsoft Azure Fundamentals exam.
+It provides an excellent overview of cloud concepts, Azure services, workloads, security, privacy in Azure, pricing, and support.
 The main goal here is not to pass the certification exam but to learn; (optionally) passing that exam gives you an extra benefit.

 So, how do you start?
 First, go and open a free Azure account.
 This account includes a limited quantity of free services for 12 months.
-Within these limits, you can use free services in various configurations to meet your needs.
+You can use free services in various configurations to meet your needs within these limits.

-You can choose which materials you're going to use to learn.
+You’ll be able to choose which materials you will use to learn.
 Here we have different possibilities:

 Microsoft Learn: provides various learning paths depending on a job role or skills needed.
 Most of the learning paths give you a hands-on learning opportunity so that you can develop practical skills through interactive training using free sandboxes.